singhofen/30-days-30-Websites-Project/README.md

 # 30-days-30-Websites-Project
-Ongoing project to build 30 websites in 30 days.
-Various Industries/businesses/genres
+This is an Ongoing project to build 30 websites in 30 days [group challenge.]
+Various Websites involoving: Industrial/Businesses/Genres/Software/Restuaraunt/Motor Vehicles/ ect.
+Navigate repo. to veiw projects.